Elected Positions

 Program Representatives

-These positions are ideal for someone who is not able to make the commitment of being on the board but still wishes to be active with RFPU-NW.
+These positions are ideal for someone who is not able to make the commitment of being on the board but still wishes to be active with RFPU/CIR.
 These positions have tremendous opportunity for growth.
-While many of our program representatives primarily act as liaisons between the RFPU-NW Board and their programs, all Program Representatives are encouraged to join and/or start a new working group.
-Program representatives are vital to keeping membership updated and engaged with RFPU-NW activities and progress.
+While many of our program representatives primarily act as liaisons between the RFPU/CIR Board and their programs, all Program Representatives are encouraged to join and/or start a new working group.
+Program representatives are vital to keeping membership updated and engaged with RFPU/CIR activities and progress.

 Term: July 1st through June 30th of the following year.
 Program Representatives are accepted on a rolling basis.